-Joseph James DeAngelo was born in 1945 and spent most of his early life in the suburbs of Sacramento.
-He attended Folsom High School.
+Joseph James DeAngelo was born on November 8, 1945, in Bath, New York, but would spend most of his early life in the suburbs of Sacramento where he attended Folsom High School.
 His mother, a Denny’s waitress, would later move with him to Auburn after she married a traveling welder.

 DeAngelo served in the Navy during the Vietnam War for about 22 months.
 He came back home a decorated vet, earning a National Defense Service medal, a Vietnam Service Medal, and a Vietnam Campaign Medal.

 He attended Sierra College from 1968 to 1970, before starting at California State University, Sacramento in 1971.
-He graduated with a bachelor’s degree in criminal justice in 1972.
+Joseph DeAngelo graduated with a bachelor’s degree in criminal justice in 1972.